 Pryor’s case like Reggie Bush’s and many others will undoubtedly be the basis for discussions all over the sports world whether college athletes should be compensated.

-Doesn’t have to be anything crazy but to say athletes getting a free education is enough despite the millions made by universities is naive and chocked with an athlete invalidating agenda.
+Doesn’t have to be anything crazy but to say athletes getting a free education is enough despite the millions made by universities is naive and dismissive.
 These are different times.
 In the Gene Smith interview, I learned in 2006 that Ohio State has the biggest budget in collegiate sports.

-Kids work hard academically and athletically to put themselves in a position to become what most aren’t gifted to do…become collegiate athletes.
+Kids work hard academically and athletically to put themselves in a position to become collegiate athletes.
 This should not be diminished and these words are not absolving any athlete from impropriety…because some simply do stupid things…but it’s that time to open the NCAA vault.
 Period.
-There are fat rats from Lansing to Baton Rouge and every point surrounding and in between.
+There are fat rats from Lansing to Baton Rouge…every point surrounding and in between.

 If boosters are so much of a problem, let them foot the bill.
-Then we’ll see who’s real and who is not.
+Then we’ll see who is real and who is not.

 How money will be potentially divided from tennis to football remains to be seen but the NCAA with all it’s hypocritical practices, would be smart at this juncture to get the ball rolling asap.

 How will Terrelle Pryor pan out?
 I spoke to LeBron James about him with hopes he would offer the young fella some advice: